Critical Health Issues

 “So we know from long experience that titanium dental implants are terrific in serving as anchors for dentures, providing stability and functionality it’s impossible to achieve, long-term, in any other way.
 Implants are also the gold standard for replacing one or more teeth without affecting bordering teeth, and in supporting a bridge and thus eliminating the need for a removable partial denture.”

 Implants come in different sizes to serve different purposes, Dr. Neshat points out.

-“Think of these as small titanium fixtures that take the place of the natural root of the tooth”, he explains.
-“Gently implanted into the bone, these very tiny titanium roots actually bond or integrate with a patient’s bone, more securely that a natural root would.
-And of great importance, these implants send a signal to the brain that says, ‘Hey-we’re the root of a tooth, and we need support!’
-Over many years of use, there’s good evidence that after using dental implants, resorbing of jawbone either stops completely or is greatly diminished.”
+“Think of these as small titanium fixtures that take the place of the natural root of the tooth,” he explains.
+“Gently implanted into the bone, these very tiny titanium roots bond or integrate with a patient’s bone, more securely than a natural root would.
+And of great importance, these implants send a signal to the brain that says, ‘Hey!
+We’re the root of a tooth, and we need support!’
+Over many years of use, there’s good evidence that after using dental implants, resorbing of jawbone either stop entirely or is greatly diminished.”

 A natural tooth consists of a root and a crown.
 The part of the tooth that you see and eat with is called the crown.
 “When you lose a tooth, you lose both the root and the crown,” Dr. Neshat points out.
 “The dental implant is a new root, fitted in a socket that we create in the patient’s jaw, replacing the lost root of the natural tooth.”

-“Now, depending on the location of the tooth in the mouth, we can do the extraction and in the same procedure place the implant posts in the jaw bone-and is some cases we can place temporary teeth at the same time so the patient is never left without a tooth.”
+“Now, depending on the location of the tooth in the mouth, we can do the extraction and in the same procedure place the implant posts in the jaw bone and some cases we can place temporary teeth at the same time, so the patient is never left without a tooth.”